Preparing for the Singularity

 DHA (Docosahexaenoic Acid) (Omega 3)

-Turmeric 600 & Black Pepper 5 – A powerful combination known for its anti-inflammatory and antioxidant properties; turmeric contains curcumin, while black pepper contains piperine, which enhances curcumin absorption.
+Turmeric & Black Pepper – A powerful combination known for its anti-inflammatory and antioxidant properties; turmeric contains curcumin, while black pepper contains piperine, which enhances curcumin absorption.
 Together, they support joint health, reduce inflammation, boost immune function

-Garlic extract – Known for its immune-boosting properties, supports heart health, aids in lowering blood pressure and cholesterol levels, promotes overall wellness
+Garlic Extract – Known for its immune-boosting properties, supports heart health, aids in lowering blood pressure and cholesterol levels, promotes overall wellness

 Beetroot juice – With anti-inflammatory and antioxidant properties, aids in controlling oxidative stress and inflammation while enhancing blood flow to muscles and the brain Boosts energy levels and supports the growth of beneficial gut bacteria

-Collagen Peptides – A key component in maintaining skin elasticity, joint health, and overall tissue structure.
+Collagen Peptides Complex – A key component in maintaining skin elasticity, joint health, and overall tissue structure.
 Supports the body's ability to repair and regenerate connective tissues, improving skin hydration, reducing wrinkles, and enhancing joint recovery

 Ubiquinol – The active form of Coenzyme Q10 (CoQ10), a powerful antioxidant supporting heart health, cellular energy production, and overall vitality